 Swiss unions call for CHF5,000 monthly salary for qualified apprentices

-All workers who have completed an apprenticeship must earn at least CHF5,000 ($5,500) per month, the Swiss Trade Union Federation said on Friday.
+All workers who have completed an apprenticeship should earn at least CHF5,000 ($5,500) per month, the Swiss Trade Union Federation said on Friday.
 Union delegates adopted a demand to this effect during an assembly meeting.

 This content was published on